-What is important part in a sentence and how do we make one, right.
-We have tried to answer those questions in some sense, but here are some more questions that are going to be interesting for us to understand, such as what is the subject in a sentence?
-We have we have talked about this thing briefly, what is the subject?

-If someone asks you what is the subject, what will be the answer?
+We have addressed some of the questions like what is a sentence made of, what is an important part in a sentence, and how do we make one?
+We have tried to answer those questions in some sense, but here are some more questions that are going to be interesting for us to understand, such as, what is a subject in a sentence.
+We have talked about this thing briefly.
+What is a subject?
+If someone asks you now, what is a subject?
+What will be the answer?
+Loudly.

-Sentence minus predicate.
+Student: Sentence minus predicate.